PrashanthReddyy18/Toronto_Time_API/README.md

 ## Features

 - **Current Time in Toronto**: The `/current-time` endpoint returns the current time in Toronto.
-- **Logging**: Every time the `/current-time` endpoint is hit, the current time is logged into a MySQL database.
 - **Log Retrieval**: The `/logs` endpoint retrieves all logged times stored in the database.
-- **Dockerization**: The Go application and MySQL database are Dockerized for easy deployment and consistent development environments.

 ---